The 8 Best Seafood Restaurants in Waikiki (2026): Fresh Fish, Poke & Oceanfront Dining

 Quick Guide: Which Seafood Restaurant Is Right for You?

-• Best oceanfront vibe + views: Hula Grill Waikiki
+• Best oceanfront views: Hula Grill Waikiki

 • Best sushi night out: Doraku Sushi or Sansei Seafood & Sushi Bar